General

 Similar Species

-Redhead: Canvasback is larger and has dark bill.
+Redhead: Canvasback is larger and has a dark, sloping bill and distinctive red eye.